ealbuja/data-science-portfolio/sentiment-analysis-nlp/README.md

 ## Dataset
 The dataset used is the [Sentiment140](https://www.kaggle.com/kazanova/sentiment140) Twitter dataset, containing 1.6 million tweets labeled with sentiment polarity.

+The dataset is balanced, with 800,000 positive and 800,000 negative tweets, ensuring fairness in model training and evaluation.

 ## Methodology
 - Text preprocessing: cleaning, tokenization, and stopword removal
 - Feature extraction using TF-IDF vectorization